wp-plugins/featurific-for-wordpress/readme.txt

 == Changelog ==
+**1.2.9 (7/7/08)**
+Added a bunch of text in various places to enhance usability.
+Should not effect program execution.

 **1.2.8 (7/3/08)**
 Added an auto-upgrade warning to prevent users from overwriting changes/additions made to their templates upon auto-upgrading.